SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Chapter 15

-ﬁrearms repair skill, the character gets to attempt to roll her Technical with +5 to the diﬃculty of the task.
+ﬁrearms repair skill, the character gets to attempt to roll her Technical with +5 to the difficulty of the task.
 The simply programmed robot would not be able to repair the damaged weapon at all, because it doesn’t know how.
 A robot can never perform con, willpower, or Metaphysics or other